Cursor vs Junie: Control vs Autonomy in Coding

 • You are iterating on existing logic

 Unlike Junie, Cursor does not attempt to manage execution across the system.
 It assumes that developers want to stay in control and handle coordination themselves, while AI helps at each step.
+If that model feels limiting for your workflow, our best Cursor alternatives guide covers tools that take on more of the execution load.

 This makes it significantly faster for day-to-day development, but less suited for tasks where the main challenge is coordinating changes across multiple parts of the system.